petrusen/pomsimulator/docs/manual.md

 - `sel_groups`: indices of the selected groups in the clustering process
 - `features_file`: name of the file that contains the calculated features for the SMs in the npz file.
 If the file does not exist, it will be generated, if it does, it will be read.
 This file is stored in the corresponding output path, outside the clusterization results.

-This script will filtrate the speciation models according to the selected groups.
+This script will filter the speciation models according to the selected groups.
 The original npz and features files will be reduced to only include the selected SMs.

-At this point of the statistical workflow described in https://doi.org/10.1039/D4SC03282A, the user can perform a new clustering cycle.
-If that is the case, we strongly recommend to use new configuration file.
+At this point of the statistical workflow described in https://doi.org/10.1039/D4SC03282A, the user can iteratively perform further clustering on the already reduced data.
+If that is the case, we strongly recommend to use new configuration files.

-In case no more clustering wants to be performed, the final step is the refinement of the selected SMs.
+Once the clustering stage is finished, the final step is the refinement of the selected SMs.
 This is done by using [clust_boxplot_filtering.py](../utilities/clust_boxplot_filtering.py).
 This script has the following parameters:

 - `config_file`: modify this according to the desired configuration file for the system under study.
 - `POM_system`: modify this parameter to the corresponding polyoxometalate system.